Glumboi/GlumSak/README.md

   - Mario Kart 8 Deluxe
   - More to come real soon!

+# What is it written in?
+  - C# Winforms in .NET Framework 4.8.1
+  - A little part is written in Python

 # This is for education, use at your own risk!